Abdulrahman250/cs283/0-Warmup.md

 2. I have installed my virtual machine, tested it, feel comfortable using it, and validated that the required software is installed:

     - [ ] YES
-    - [x ] N/A - I plan to use tux
+    - [x] N/A - I plan to use tux
     - [ ] NO - Not Yet

 3. Please provide a link to the repository you are using for this class. https://github.com/Abdulrahman250/cs283

 4. Briefly describe what you want to get out of this class.
-My goal is to learn more about operting systems and C.
+My goal is to learn more about operating systems and C.

 5. Briefly describe any concerns you might be having with being successful in this class (if any).
 So far I don't have any concerns, since I took cs281 with you and it went smoothly.